Skip to main content

 First instance

-While an application is awaiting a first instance decision, it is part of the first instance caseload of applications under examination or so-called pending cases.
+While an application is awaiting a first instance decision, it is part of the caseload of applications under examination by the asylum authorities, or so-called first instance pending cases.
 The number of pending cases serves as a key indicator that reflects the workload faced by national authorities and the strain on national asylum systems, including reception systems.
-As of the end of July 2023, some 687,000 cases were awaiting a first instance decision which is up by a third (34%) compared to July 2022.
-In fact, given some missing data, the overall number of pending cases at first instance likely exceeded 700,000, which would be more than at any other point since early 2017 when EU+ countries were still processing cases lodged during the refugee crisis of 2015-16.
+As of the end of March 2024, some 913,000 cases were awaiting a first instance decision, which is the most for seven years.

 In general, citizenships lodging the most applications tend to have the most cases awaiting decisions.
-For example, in July 2023, Syrians and Afghans had the largest share of pending cases (89,000 and 69,000, respectively).
-This situation was particularly pronounced for Syrians, with a 52% increase compared to July 2022, while the number of pending cases for Afghans remained relatively stable.
+For example, in March 2024, Syrians, Colombians and Turks had the largest share of first instance pending cases (112,000, 84,000 and 83,000, respectively).
+This situation is particularly pronounced for Colombians and Turks, for whom the number of pending cases have more than doubled since the beginning of 2023.

-Context: EU+ asylum authorities are under pressure to increase their decision making, and do so often with the operational support of the EUAA.
+Context: EU+ asylum authorities strive to increase their decision making, and do so often with the operational support of the EUAA.
 Despite these efforts, decision making has not kept pace with the number of applications being lodged.
-As a consequence, the total number of cases awaiting a decision at the end of June 2023 (including those in appeal or review) increased to 958,000 (Eurostat data).
-Within this total, 71% (684,000) cases were pending at first instance, while the remaining 29% (274,000) were awaiting decisions at second or higher instances.
+As a consequence, we estimate that the total number of cases awaiting a decision at the end of February 2024 (including those in appeal or review) increased to around 1.2 million (Eurostat - older data included for Croatia and Romania).
+Within this total, we conclude that three quarters (76% or 906,000) of cases were pending at first instance, while the remaining quarter (24% or 280,000) were awaiting decisions at second or higher instances.

 Research

 On 11 April 2022, the EUAA launched the Survey of Arriving Migrants for Displaced People from Ukraine, with the support of the Organisation for Economic Co-operation and Development (OECD).
 The questionnaire was updated in February 2023 to include additional topics.
-Demographics of the responses since February 2023, as of 11 September 2023, are shown below.
+Demographics of the responses since February 2023, as of 23 April 2024, are shown below but for more detailed information read the latest EUAA Employment and Education factsheet.

 The survey is ongoing and accessible in Ukrainian, Russian and English at: https://tellusyourstorysurvey.eu/.